 Transaction Event Stream

 A transaction event stream is a real-time stream of transaction events that are happening in the mempool.
 Blocknative's live transaction event streams provide blockchain developers and digital asset traders with an easy way to customize and read transaction data for a competitive advantage.

 When the entire block is accepted, or 'hashed,' by a miner the transaction is considered settled.
 As the new block propagates across the network, each node executes the transactions in the block and updates its current state.
 At this point, the transaction is confirmed on the blockchain.
 Blocknative's transaction monitoring APIs provide transaction settlement transparency so developers and traders can deliver seamless user experiences.

 Blocknative's Transaction Simulation tool simulates the transactions that would execute if a transaction was published on-chain.
 Simulating Ethereum transactions helps traders, builders, and MEV searchers see the internal transactions that execute inside a transaction and the end result of a transaction.

 The transaction status is the current state of your transaction in the blockchain.
 Transaction statuses include: confirmed, failed, dropped, and stuck.
 Blocknative's Mempool Monitoring APIs enable developers and traders to track the transaction status on multiple blockchains including Ethereum, xDAI, and Polygon.
-Ethereum testnests are also included such as Ropsten, Rinkeby, Goerli, and Kovan.
+The Ethereum Georli testnest is also included.

 Type 0 Transactions